-- Fourteen non-British subjects have won the VC while serving with British or Commonwealth forces - 5 Americans, 1 Belgian, 3 Danes, 2 Germans, 1 Swede, 1 Swiss, and 1 Ukrainian.
-Several are counted among the number of Canadian recipients. - The ribbon was originally red for the Army and blue for the Navy but when the Royal Air Force was formed in 1918 it was changed to red for all services. - The Victoria Cross is still awarded only by Royal Assent and is awarded by the Monarch. - On the front of the medal is inscribed "For Valour" and on the back is hand engraved the name, rank, number, unit of the recipient and the date of the action. - Victoria Crosses awarded posthumously are identified on British Commonwealth War Grave headstones by the inclusion of an image of the medal as shown below on the headstone of Lt.
+- On the front of the medal is inscribed "For Valour" and on the back is hand engraved the name, rank, number, unit of the recipient and the date of the action. - Victoria Crosses awarded posthumously are identified on British Commonwealth War Grave headstones by the inclusion of an image of the medal as shown below on the headstone of Lt.
 Wallace Algie, VC.

-• Since the end of World War II, thirteen of the original VCs have been awarded, none to a Canadian.

-- Since 1990, three Commonwealth countries, Canada, Australia and New Zealand have instituted their own versions of the VC.
+- Since the end of World War II, thirteen of the original Imperial VCs have been awarded, none to a Canadian. - Since 1990, three Commonwealth countries, Canada, Australia and New Zealand have instituted their own versions of the VC.
 As a result, the original Victoria Cross is sometimes referred to as the "Commonwealth Victoria Cross" or the "Imperial Victoria Cross", to distinguish it from the newer awards. - Canada introduced its version of the Victoria Cross in 1998.
 It resembles the original but has a small fleur de lys included in the design and the inscription, "For Valour" replaced by the Latin, "Pro Valore".
-It has not been awarded as yet (May 2011). - There is a widespread, erroneous myth that it is statutory for "all ranks to salute a bearer of the Victoria Cross".
+It has not been awarded as yet (November 2016). - There is a widespread, erroneous myth that it is statutory for "all ranks to salute a bearer of the Victoria Cross".
 There is no official requirement that appears in the official Warrant of the VC, nor in Queen's Regulations and Orders, but tradition dictates that this occurs and as such the Chiefs of Staff will salute a Private awarded a Victoria Cross or George Cross. - The original warrant stated that NCOs and private soldiers or seamen on the Victoria Cross Register were entitled to a £10 per annum annuity.
 In 1898, Queen Victoria raised the pension to £50 for those that could not earn a livelihood, be it from old age or infirmity.
 Today holders of the Victoria Cross or George Cross are entitled to an annuity, the amount of which is determined by the awarding government.
-As of January 2005, under the Canadian Gallantry Awards Order, members of the Canadian Forces or people who joined the British forces before 31 March 1949 while domiciled in Canada or Newfoundland receive \$3,000 per year.
+As of January 2005, under the Canadian Gallantry Awards Order, members of the Canadian Forces or individuals who joined the British forces before 31 March 1949 while domiciled in Canada or Newfoundland receive \$3,000 per annum.